gansm/finalcut/doc/getting-started.md

 or its subclasses.

 A widget can contain any number of child widgets.
 Child widgets are displayed in the display area of the parent widget.
-Window widgets based on `FWindow` have their own virtual display area and are independent from the parent widget.
+However, `FWindow`-based window widgets have their own virtual display area and operate independently of the parent widget.

-When a parent widget is disabled, hidden, or deleted, the same operation is used recursively on all its child widgets.
-The base class `FObject` implements the self-organized object tree behavior.
+Disabling, hiding, or deleting a parent widget automatically affects all child widgets.
+This hierarchical behavior is handled by the `FObject` base class.
 For example, `addChild()` removes the child ownership from an existing parent object before assigning it to the new target.
-When a child becomes deleted, the parent-child relationship causes its reference in the parent object to be removed.
+When a child is deleted, the parent-child relationship causes its reference in the parent object to be removed.
 An explicit `delChild()` is no longer required here.

 Widget tree
 -----------

-An `FApplication` widget is the top-level widget of an application.
-It is unique and can not have a parent widget.
+The `FApplication` widget is the root of the application.
+A root object cannot have parent widgets.
 The class `FApplication` manages all settings and assigns keyboard and mouse input to the different widgets.

 <figure class="image">
   <img src="final-cut-widget-tree.svg" alt="widget tree">
-  <figcaption>Figure 2.
-Widget tree of a FINAL CUT application</figcaption>
+  <figcaption>Figure 2:  Widget tree of a FINAL CUT application</figcaption>
 </figure>
 <br /><br />

-The main widget of a FINAL CUT application is the only object that `FApplication` can have as a child.
-This main widget is usually a window object that contains all sub-widgets of the application.
-A sub-widget can also be another window.
+Only one main widget can be assigned as a child to the `FApplication` instance.
+This main widget is usually a window object that contains all child widgets of the application.
+A child widget can also be another window.

 How to use the library